01

 • Does Kove:SDM™ require any hardware modifications?

 Kove:SDM™ uses open systems architecture and standard Ethernet, servers and GPUs, so hardware modifications are not needed.
 Kove:SDM™ also natively supports Ethernet for the Control Plane and InfiniBand for the Data Plane.
-Kove plans to support Photonics, Slingshot, GenZ, Omni-Path, among others.
+Kove plans to support Photonics, Slingshot, GenZ, among others.

 Get in Touch